takemobiteam/takemobi-test.github.io/docs/index.md

 Example:
 {'id': '5016-212177', 'name': 'ABAX', 'short_name': 'ABAXS', 'destination_id': '5016', 'sap_code': '0001093579', 'client_type': '3p_b2b', 'transport_setup': {'qa_rule_id': 48, 'exclusive_to': 'both', 'private_veh_capacity_behaviour': 'none'}}

+### Tour Operator Hotel Configurations

+An optional piece of master data that can be sent to specify if this hotel is exclusive (not combinable with bookings from other hotels) or first_stop (the hotel should be prioritized).

+**TourOperatorHotelConfigurations Example:**
+ {'id': 589, 'touroperator_id': '5032-212614', 'hotel_id': '5032-2933', 'exclusive_hotel': True, 'first_stop': False, 'destination_id': '5032'}

 ## Parameters